KailunHuang/Software-Project/readme.md

 In this page, you will find the animation for the simulation process.
 You can find if objects have crashes.

 ### Summary
-We aim to provide our client with a clear and concise result of the simulation and decisions made by each object.
-Thus, At the end of a simulation, we provide a brief report of it.
+At the end of a simulation, we provide a brief report of it.
 Key information involve:

 * Each decision made at each round, with action, outcome, and driver info.
 * Total number of crashes in the simulation.